Download or view curveFit.frink in plain text format

 Those examples are powerful and let you, say, derive the gravitic equation.

-Also see the leastSquares function in Matrix.frink and the test function
+Also see the leastSquares function in Matrix.frink and the test program

 MatrixQRTest.frink which demonstrate linear least-squares fitting using QR